stripe/stripe-ios/README.md

 The `userInfo` dictionary of errors in the `StripeDomain` contains a developer-facing error message corresponding to the `message` property returned by the [Stripe API for an error](https://stripe.com/docs/api#errors), and, when applicable, a card error code corresponding to the `code` property and a parameter the error is for corresponding to the `param` property.
 These are the values for the keys `STPErrorMessageKey`, `STPCardErrorCodeKey`, and `STPErrorParameterKey` in the `userInfo` dictionary, respectively.
 Note that the values for `STPErrorParameterKey` will be camel cased and match up to the properties on `STPCard`.
 For example, an invalid expiration month will have `expMonth`, not `exp_month`, as the value for `STPErrorParameterKey` in the `userInfo` dictionary).

 Almost all calls made to methods in the Stripe iOS bindings return nothing but errors in the `StripeDomain`.
 The only exception to this is calls to `createTokenWithCard` and `getTokenWithId`.
-Both of these methods make requests using `NSURLConnection`, so if the request fails to even be made, these calls just return the error object that is generated and returned by `NSURLConnection`.
+Both of these methods make requests using `NSURLConnection`, so if the request fails to even be made, these calls just return the error object that is generated and returned by `NSURLConnection` (which will be in the `NSURLErrorDomain`).

 ### Operation queues